Services > Feed-O-Matic > 721595 🔗

 Public transport networks across the country face significant disruption at local level, though each city will maintain guaranteed service windows, the details of which are to be confirmed in the coming days.
 Air travel has been exempted from the strike.

-Schools and nurseries may close, depending on the level of participation among teaching staff and support personnel (ATA).
 Families will be informed by individual institutions in accordance with current regulations.
 Public administration offices are also expected to be affected.

 Routine scheduled appointments, laboratory tests and non-urgent surgical procedures may be postponed.
 Emergency and urgent healthcare will remain guaranteed throughout the strike.